incuna/grunt-maketextfiles/README.md

 Type: `Array`
 Default value: `[]`

-An array of objects contaiing properties for requirejs module names and paths look for files in.
+An array of objects containing properties for requirejs module names and paths look for files in.

 #### options.projectPath
 Type: `String`